Karl is a longtime freelancer who's passionate about music, art, and writing.

 “Frenzy” is a track that is underpinned by a heavy weight of drums and bass.
 It has a winding, wandering feeling to it and the lead synth has a surprisingly bright quality to it.
 There is a quality of intense rushing energy to the track that embodies the idea of a frenzy well.
 I also enjoyed just how thunderous the beat was on this track and there was a shining quality to the melody that contrasted well with the depths.

-The contrast between the rough-edged synth pulse, broken drumbeats and the sweeping higher synths defines “Crash.”
+The contrast between the rough-edged synth pulse, broken drumbeats, and sweeping higher synths defines “Crash.”
 There’s a warm glow to the higher synths and roughness underneath.
 I also was drawn to the use of a metallic sound that drifted through the music.
 The insistent beat added a strong element of propulsion to the track as well.

 “Resolve” starts on spaced-out drifts of synth that flow out into the open spaces of the track along with a rough synth pattern underneath them.
 The lead synth melody is played on a synth with a flute-like character for a moment before being joined by crystal chimes.
 That main melody has a ghostly quality as it is played on that fluting synth and the glistening synth notes climb high as the beat throbs away underneath.
 There’s a string-like sound that sweeps in and provides a nice counterpoint to the rougher lower sounds.